nolaptoptrades/alpha-sniper/README.md

 ## What is NLT Alpha Sniper?

-NLT Alpha Sniper is a **Solana graduation sniper pipeline** — a terminal-first risk assessment and market analysis tool that monitors PumpSwap graduation events, filters for quality setups across multiple dimensions, and paper trades in real time.
+NLT Alpha Sniper is a **Solana graduation sniper pipeline** — a terminal-first market analysis and paper trading tool that monitors PumpSwap graduation events, filters for quality setups across multiple dimensions, and simulates trades in real time.

 It answers one question: **would this trade have worked?**